 Strategies for Transfer, Excellence, Preparation, and Success

 Legacy STEPS is the scholarly cohort program designed to help first-generation and traditionally underrepresented students enhance their experience at Westminster College.
-The STEPS program also gives students opportunities to explore post-graduation opportunities after transferring from Salt Lake Community College.
+The STEPS program also helps students explore post-graduation opportunities after transferring from Salt Lake Community College.

-Students participating in Legacy STEPS receive social, cultural, financial, and academic support, have faculty mentors, and meet regularly with their cohort throughout the academic year.
+Students participating in Legacy STEPS receive social, cultural, financial, and academic support; have faculty mentors; and meet regularly with their cohort throughout the academic year.
 The cohort serves as a peer support network where each student can encourage persistence and success among one another.
-Participants in Legacy STEPS also have the opportunity achieve academic success by developing leadership skills and cultivating community in a supportive environment.
+Participants in Legacy STEPS also have the opportunity to achieve academic success by developing leadership skills and cultivating community in a supportive environment.